fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; In America, coffee is one of the most popular…

 Fair Trade coffee supports better prices and working conditions for coffee bean farmers.

-Shade grown coffee is a more natural growing process than planting coffee in the sun.
+Shade-grown coffee beans are a more natural growing process than planting coffee in the sun.
 It’s more environmentally sustainable and provides natural pest control and fertilization.

 This coffee brand leads with their ethics in all regards.
 Along with a commitment to sustainability and a positive workplace, they support lots of other cultural and environmental initiatives.

-In 2008, Kicking Horse opened their café at the same location as their roasting facility.
+In 2008, Kicking Horse Coffee opened its café at the same location as their roasting facility.

 At the moment, the café is temporarily closed.
 This is due to the Covid-19 pandemic.
 They’re working to ensure the safety of their staff and customers before reopening.